m-i-n-a-r/birday/README.md

      height="80">](https://play.google.com/store/apps/details?id=com.minar.birday)

 ## Credits and contributions
 Currently, Birday supports the languages in the above table.
-If you want to translate the app in any other language, just contact me: you'll be quoted both on Github and in the Play Store description.
+If you want to translate the app in any other language or update an existing translation, just contact me or send a pull request: you'll be quoted both on Github and in the Play Store description.

 This app was written during my free time as a training.
-Many good devs have helped me understanding the best practices and they taught me a lot of useful tricks.
-A special thank to every contributor here and on Reddit.
+Many good devs helped me understanding the best practices and they taught me a lot of useful tricks.
+A special thank to every contributor here and on Reddit. and God bless Stack Overflow.